github/libprojfs/docs/design.md

-While stacking filesystems implemented as FUSE user-space modules have to do this inode mapping and caching themselves, the projfs kernel module can leverage the VFS's cache, just like the `ecryptfs` module and other in-kernel stacking filesystems.
+While stacking filesystems implemented as FUSE user-space modules have to do this inode mapping and caching themselves, the projfs kernel module can leverage the VFS's cache, just like the `eCryptfs` module and other in-kernel stacking filesystems.

 ### Relative Paths